Garrett McIntyre

-Garrett Robert McIntyre (born November 26, 1984) is a former American football linebacker.
-McIntyre is of Scottish ancestry.
-He was signed as an undrafted free agent by the Seattle Seahawks in 2006.
-He played college football at Fresno State.
+Garrett Robert McIntyre (born November 26, 1984) is an American former professional football player who was a linebacker in the National Football League (NFL).
+He played college football for the Fresno State Bulldogs and was signed as an undrafted free agent by the Seattle Seahawks in 2006.

 He was also a member of the Arizona Cardinals, Tennessee Titans, San Jose SaberCats, Hamilton Tiger-Cats, and New York Jets.

 Professional career

 Seattle Seahawks

-After going undrafted in the 2006 NFL Draft, McIntyre signed with the Seattle Seahawks as an undrafted free agent on May 1, 2006.
+After going undrafted in the 2006 NFL draft, McIntyre signed with the Seattle Seahawks as an undrafted free agent on May 1, 2006.
 He was cut on June 2, 2006.

 Arizona Cardinals

 McIntyre was signed by the Arizona Cardinals on August 15, 2006.
 He was waived a week later on August 21.

 Tennessee Titans

 He was claimed off waivers by the Tennessee Titans on August 22, 2006.
 He was cut on September 5, 2006.

 San Jose SaberCats

 McIntyre signed with the San Jose SaberCats of the Arena Football League on February 4, 2007.
 He was placed on injured reserved on April 20, 2007.
 He appeared in games for the team from 2008 to 2009.